 Why I Love Jiaoxi So Much

 To begin with, I’ll tell you what Jiaoxi Hot Spring is not.
-It is not one of those serene hot springs looking over a stunning valley in a remote natural setting (for that maybe you can try Wenshan Hot Spring in Taroko Gorge, Wulai Hot Spring in New Taipei City, or Tai’an Hot Spring in Miaoli).
+It is not one of those serene hot springs looking over a stunning valley in a remote natural setting (for that maybe you can try Wenshan Hot Spring in Taroko Gorge, Wulai Hot Spring in New Taipei City, or Tai’an Hot Spring in remote Miaoli County).